goeb/smit/README.md

 - Simple, fast and light
 - Easy to install locally, or on a server
 - UTF-8
-- full-contents view (all issues and their contents on a same page) suitable for HTML or PDF export
+- Full-contents view (all issues and their contents on a same page) suitable for HTML or PDF export
 - Manage several projects
 - Offline capability